sathya050801/sathya050801/README.md

 ### What I do nowadays?

--> Currently working on web development🖥️
+‣ 👨‍💻 Currently working on web development

--> Practising and solving problems using Data structures⌨️
+‣ 💪 Practising and solving problems using Data structures

--> Looking for opportunities and collaborations🔎
+‣ 🧐 Looking for internships and opportunities

+‣ 👬 Read to collaborate

+‣ 😂 Fun fact: I love food but I eat less

 ### Languages and Tools: